necrolyte2/necrolyte2.github.io/_posts/2019-10-30-golangratpack.md

 there are docs for everything).

 ### Ratpack

+Ratpack started off rough as I knew I would have to also learn how to navigate around IntelliJ since Java/Groovy just don't work in VIM.
+Ya, you can enable VIM shortcuts in IntelliJ, but it really just isn't the same and you end up relearning a bunch of keystrokes to get the same functionality.
+I just want the same editor no matter where I am or what I'm doing(I'm writing this post in VIM!)

 When I was developing the Ratpack app it felt overwhelming for the most part.
 Where do I start?
 Docs say to do this, if you are lucky and there are docs,